Blinded by Tradition – John 9 Bible Study

 Jesus says: “For judgment I have come into this world, so that the blind will see and those who see will become blind.”Some Pharisees who were with him heard him say this and asked, “What?
 Are we blind too?”
 Jesus said, “If you were blind, you would not be guilty of sin; but now that you claim you can see, your guilt remains.
 John 9:34-41

-Don’t Be Like the Pharisees in John Chapter 9
+Don’t Be Like the Pharisees in the John 9 Bible Study

 God did a new thing and the religious folks missed it.
 Does He still do new things today?
 You bet.
 He is the same yesterday, today, and forever.
 His Truths remain but with every generation He makes all things new.
 Therefore, even today, God wants to present His greatness in a new way that is relevant to that time period.
 This is done through the church.
 Don’t allow yourself to get so wrapped up in religious tradition that you decide to be blind to the miracles that are on display right before your eyes on a daily basis.
 Jesus opened the eyes of men and women physically and spiritually.
 After well over a millennium of spiritual blindness due to religion, Martin Luther sparked an awakening in which a large number of the church once again embraced the grace of God over the works of man.
 Many more revivals of spiritual awakening have helped to lay the ground work for this very moment.
 At Sound of Heaven, we believe that God is continuing to open the eyes of those who are willing to see Him.